Factsheet

 ARGComFest is a weekend comedy festival of Fringe previews and work-in-progress shows that takes place every summer.
 The festival brings an attentively curated programme of over sixty comedians — from big name TV favourites to up-and-coming newcomers — to the labyrinthine settings of Shoreditch Town Hall.

 Our festival programme celebrates and attracts diversity in all its forms.
-ARG is committed to making live comedy more accessible and inclusive and this year's programme features live captioned performances throughout the weekend.
+ARG is committed to making live comedy more accessible and inclusive, and our festival has access provision such as quiet spaces and live captioned performances throughout the weekend.

 Programme